drkarim/Surface-Flattening-of-Polygonal-Meshes/README.md

 Surface flattening of polygonal meshes with applications in medical image data

 ## Overview
 This work was inspired from the necessity to unfold cardiac chambers, such as the left Atrium.
 Unfolding meshes has potential applications in scientific and clinical research.
-In clinical research, it could be useful techniqe for summarising the information captured in cardiac imaging data.
+In clinical research, it could be useful technique for summarising the information captured in cardiac imaging data.

 ## Templates
 Templates are fixed surfaces which have been unfolded to a flat planar map.
 Some scientific communities such as the medical imaging community call these atlases.
 To construct these templates, numerous patient-specific examples are taken, transformed and registered to a common co-ordinate frame and fused to generate a *mean* shape.